Older man looking at camera

 Integral Community Partners

-Cincy Smiles, Inc.: operates the McMicken Dental Clinic, a freestanding and fully-operational state-of-the-art dental clinic.
-The patients at the clinic can have all their dental needs met, leading to better overall health.
+Cincy Smiles, Inc.: operates a Dental Portable Team to provide comprehensive dental treatment as well as a freestanding and fully operational state-of-the-art dental clinic for affordable dental care.
+At the clinic the patients have all their dental needs met, leading to better overall health.

-Greater Cincinnati Behavioral Health Services: on-site in shelters as well as stand-along service sites, provides diagnostic assessments and on-going counseling and mental health care.
+Greater Cincinnati Behavioral Health Services: on-site in shelters as well as stand-alone service sites, provides diagnostic assessments and on-going counseling and mental health care.

-In 2023, the Homeless to Homes Shelters served 3,547 people, a 2.8% increase.
-Of those people, 72% identify as male, 26% identify as female, 0.4% as non-binary, and 0.6% identify as transgender.
-We know that African Americans continue to be disproportionally represented in our local shelter resident population (read our Racial Justice Statement), with 57% identifying as African American/Black, 36% identifying as white, 0.73% identifying as Hispanic/Latina/e/o, 0.54% identifying as Asian or Asian American, .04% identifying as American Indian, Alaska Native, Indigenous, Native Hawaiian, or Pacific Islander, and the remaining 5% identifying as multi-racial.
+In 2024, the Homeless to Homes Shelters served 3,562 people, a marginal increase from the prior year.
+Of those people, 72% identify as male, 26% identify as female, 0.25% as non-binary, and 0.59% identify as transgender.
+As far as race and ethnicity, 56.4% identified as African American/Black, 36.1% identified as white, 1.97% identified as Hispanic/Latina/e/o, 0.25% identified as Asian or Asian American, 0.31% identified as American Indian, Alaska Native, Indigenous, Native Hawaiian, or Pacific Islander, 0.20% identified as Middle Easter or North African, and the remaining 4.58% identified as multi-racial (a small number of people’s race/ethnicity was not collected).

-- In 2023, 53% of shelter residents increased their household income.
+1. In 2024, 53% of shelter residents increased their household income.
 This increased significantly from 2022’s 21%.
 This is due to the shelters implementing a new program.
 SOAR Workers were placed directly in the shelters in order to assist with applying for benefits.
-SOAR stands for SSI/SSDI Outreach, Access, and Recovery.
-Having the SOAR Workers in the shelters has decreased the amount of time it takes to apply for benefits by half.
+SSI/SSDI Outreach, Access, and Recovery (SOAR) Workers were placed directly in the shelters to assist with applying for benefits.
+In 2024, having SOAR Works in the shelters continued to work positively for shelter residents, cutting the amount of time to apply for benefits in half.

-- And in 2023, 81% of people maintained housing stability for at least one year.
-Meaning that they did not return to homelessness a year after exiting.
+3. And in 2024, 78.64% of people maintained housing stability for at least 24 months.
+Meaning that they did not return to homelessness two years after exiting.

 Thank you